-Suggested Duration

-Activity and Description

-- Learners will design the stage. - 7.
-They will need to find a place to hang a large white bedsheet or shadow screen it can be hung on a door frame (it is better if the screen is straight) - 8.
-There needs to be space behind the screen for the learners to stand and hold the puppets
+Suggested Duration Activity and Description 30 minutes Learners will design the stage.
+Find a place to hang a large white bedsheet or shadow screen - it can be hung on a door frame (it is better if the screen is straight) There needs to be space behind the screen for the learners to stand and hold the puppets 5.
+The bottom half of the screen can have a desk or table so learners can hide behind it when they operate the puppets

-- 9. The bottom half of the screen can have a desk or table so learners can hide behind it when they operate the puppets - 10.
-They will need to find a good source of light e.g. sunlight or a lamp / torch behind the screen - 11.
-There needs to be space in front of the screen for audience to sit - Learners can use a doorframe learners have to make the screen is pin a large sheet of paper on the frame or hang a sheet from the rod.
+- 6. Find a good source of light e.g. sunlight or a lamp / torch behind the screen - 7.
+There needs to be space in front of the screen for audience to sit - Use a doorframe to make the screen: pin a large sheet of paper on the frame or hang a sheet from the rod.

-Learners will play with light and experiment with it until learners discover its effects on the shadows your puppets make.
-Learners will quickly discover that the shadows grow larger when the puppets are close to the light source, and smaller when they are further away

-• Learners will "act" out the story using these puppets and props and try and simultaneously narrate or tell the story.
-Learners can also add music or sound effects for e.g. a plastic bottle with little stones as a shaker for rain etc.

-• Learners will now enact the play for their family.

-Learners will ask family about their opinion about the play: Did they understand the characters based on the shadows?
+10 minutes Play with light and experiment with it until learner discover its effects on the shadows your puppets make.
+Quickly discover that the shadows grow larger when the puppets are close to the light source, and smaller when they are further away 10 minutes "Act" out the story using these puppets and props and try and simultaneously narrate or tell the story.
+Also add music or sound effects for e.g. a plastic bottle with little stones as a shaker for rain etc. 10 minutes Now enact the play for their family.
+10 minutes Ask family about their opinion about the play: Did they understand the characters based on the shadows?
 Did the family members like the story?
 Did the family members enjoy any additional effects of sound or the narration of the story?